neomjs/neo/resources/data/deck/learnneo/pages/benefits/Multi-Threading.md

 It leads to the question: "What is the most expensive task?"

-The answer is simple: "An UI Framework ob Library itself as well as the apps we build with it."
+The answer is simple: "An UI Framework or Library itself as well as the apps we build with it."

 This is leading to the idea: Let us move everything we can out of the main thread, so that this one can purely focus on what it is intended to do: manipulating the DOM.